mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

            #mandatory: true                                 # Specifies a mandatory field (optional), please use required instead
            infoText: "Info: Please emter Information."      # Offer a button that that provides Intormation on mouse-over (optional)
            mandatoryText: You have to provide information.  # Define text that is shown on save if no content is provided for a mandatory field (optional)
+           required: true
-           cssClass: 'input-css'                            # css class to use as style for the input field (optional)
+           cssClass: 'input-css'                            # css class to use as style for the input field (optional).
            value: 'default Text'                            # Define a default value  (optional)
            css:                                             # CSS definition (optional)
                color: green
-           cssClass:                                        # Added to the class attribute of the form group (container around label and input)
            attr:
                placeholder: 'please edit this field'        # placeholder appears in the field as information when field is empty (optional)
-               required: true

 * **title:** Definition of a labeling (optional, if not defined no labeling is set)